tobiipro/browser-coords/README.md

 ## Throttling

-We currently throttle reading the values at 1000ms = 1s, in order to gain some performance.

 As you can check for yourself [here](https://jsperf.com/coords), some of the APIs are not performant.
-Unfortunately the behaviour doesn't seem uniform across browsers and operating systems, so we throttle all APIs.
+Unfortunately the behaviour doesn't seem uniform across browsers and operating systems, so we added the ability to throttle all APIs.

 ## References